andrewferrier/cromer/README.md

     cromer -X 1d ping some.remote.host

-It provides a variety of command-line options and features, and more can be found by invoking `cromer --help`.
+It provides a variety of command-line options and features, and more information can be found by invoking `cromer --help`.
 However, the main command-line options are:

 * `-X` - the original motivation for writing cromer.
 This can be set to any time period in weeks, days, hours, minutes, or seconds (e.g. `-X5w7m`).